Shopify/shopify-api-js/docs/usage/webhooks.md

 ## Load your handlers

 The first step to process webhooks in your app is telling the library how you expect to handle them.
-To do that, you can call the `shopify.webhooks.addHandler` method to set the callback you want the library to trigger when a certain topic is received.
+To do that, you can call the `shopify.webhooks.addHttpHandler` method to set the callback you want the library to trigger when a certain topic is received.

 For example, you can load one or more handlers when setting up your app's `config` (or any other location, as long as it happens before the call to `shopify.webhooks.process`) by running: